scipy/scipy/doc/source/building/windows.rst

 **Before continuing, make sure that you don't have other copies of either** :code:`openblas.lib` **or** :code:`libopenblas.lib` **on your computer elsewhere.
 Multiple copies could result in later build errors that will be difficult to debug.
-You may verifiy that the openblas library was correctly picked up by looking for the following in your build log:**
+You may verify that the openblas library was correctly picked up by looking for the following in your build log:**

 .. code:: shell